jaklyk2103/Gra-Labirynt/README.md

 In this game you have to beat randomly generated maze levels in 60 seconds and at the same time fight with enemies and pick up items which change your character's statistics.

-To start the game, you have to run MazeRPG.exe.
+To start the game, you have to run MazeRPG.exe in bin folder.

 Controls:
 Arrow keys - walk